sajjad-yousuf-96/Online-Forum-App-Django/README.md

-CREATED BY MUHAMMAD SAJJAD YOUSUF-SUMMAIYA SAEED
+CREATED BY MUHAMMAD SAJJAD YOUSUF-<a href="https://github.com/Summaiya-Saeed">SUMMAIYA SAEED</a>